The Diffeomorphism Group of the Solid Closed Torus and Hochschild Homology: Introduction and summary

 \item While the case of finite ribbon categories and in particular ribbon Hopf algebras exhibits a rich class of examples, it is important that the notion of Grothendieck-Verdier duality is designed to go beyond rigid monoidal categories.
 For example, Allen, Lentner, Schweigert and Wood prove in \cite{alsw} that suitable choices of modules over a vertex operator algebra lead to ribbon Grothendieck-Verdier categories (this includes categories with a non-exact monoidal product which therefore cannot be rigid).
 To these categories, Theorem~\ref{mainthm} may also be applied if they are self-injective.

 \end{itemize}

-From our main result, we can also exhibit at least one instance in which there is a non-trivial action of the \emph{higher} homotopy groups of diffeomorphism groups on so-called \emph{differential graded conformal blocks}, see Remark~\ref{dmf}.
+Using our main result we can also exhibit at least one instance in which there is a non-trivial action of the \emph{higher} homotopy groups of diffeomorphism groups on so-called \emph{differential graded conformal blocks}, see Remark~\ref{dmf}.
 To the best of our knowledge, this is a phenomenon that has not been observed so far.

 \textsc{Acknowledgments.} We are grateful to Andrea Bianchi, Adrien Brochier, S\o ren Galatius, Christoph Schweigert, Nathalie Wahl and Simon Wood for helpful discussions related to this project.
+Additionally, we thank the anonymous referee for helpful suggestions.
 LM gratefully acknowledges support by the Max Planck Institute for Mathematics in Bonn.
 LW gratefully acknowledges support by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~772960).